Waste Transporter FAQs

 General liability, auto liability and pollution liability insurance is required for transporters of hazardous waste, waste oil and low-level radioactive waste.
 General liability and auto liability insurance is required for transporters of regulated medical waste.

 - $1 million for unmanifested hazardous waste and waste oil

 - $100,000 for regulated medical waste

 If you transport any of the above waste types, you are required by law to carry general liability insurance in the amounts shown.
-You must have the insurance in place before you transport any of the wastes listed above.
-You must submit proof of insurance to DEC at the time of permit renewal.
+You must have the insurance in place before you transport any of the wastes listed above, and must submit proof of insurance to DEC at the time of permit application and/or renewal.

 When do I submit my annual report?